VCityTeam/UD-Imuv/README.md

 and then use your favorite (web) browser to open `http://localhost:8000/`.

-## Setup Back4App

-Go to [Back4App](https://dashboard.back4app.com/) and create a new account then create a new app.
-Type the following command line: `cp ./server/default.env ./server/.env` and fill the with your own keys/ids that you can find on the dashboard Back4App website in the tabs App Settings -> Security & Keys.
-Enable email verification App Settings -> Server Settings -> Verification emails then check "Verify User Emails" and "Prevent login if email is not verified" (phone number must be verified) then **save**.

 ## Setup of the coding environment

 Installing [Visual Studio Code](https://code.visualstudio.com/) is recommended, in order to use the plugin formatter [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
 Once installed you should setup Prettier with single quote coding style (Preferences => Settings => Type in search bar : Single quote => Toggle single quote of Prettier extension)